Five-Time Deportee Charged In Fatal Los Angeles Car Crash

 Operating a 1999 Dodge Durango, the suspect allegedly ran a red light and crashed into the driver’s side of Duran’s 2004 Toyota Camry, the Los Angeles Daily News reported.
 He was arrested after being treated at a local hospital.

-According to the Los Angles Times, the suspect is an illegal immigrant from Mexico and multiple deportee.
+According to the Los Angeles Times, the suspect is an illegal immigrant from Mexico and multiple deportee.
 “The driver — who faces murder, vehicular manslaughter and driving while intoxicated charges in connection with the Feb.
 19 crash — is an immigrant in the country illegally who has been deported from the United States at least five times, according to police and court records.”

 .@realDonaldTrump Santos Duran speaks of his beautiful daughter Sandra Duran taken from him by a drunk driver who should NOT have been here. pic.twitter.com/7P0OiMR5Hf